 Helen Fitzgerald, M.S., LMFT

 Helen Fitzgerald is a marriage and family therapist and AAMFT Approved Supervisor.
 Helen has a general practice of therapy; she sees individuals throughout the lifespan and also works with couples, families and extended families.
 Helen works from a collaborative position identifying client strengths and community resources in order to assist clients in reaching their goals.
 Helen has worked with children and their families in many contexts, providing therapy, consultation and supervision in University settings, drug and alcohol rehabs, schools, medical practices, community mental health settings and established her current practice at Warren Street Family Counseling in 1993.
 Helen’s long-term consulting relationship with Head Start and Early Head Start reflects her special interest in families with preschool and younger school-age children, but Helen works with people across the lifespan who are facing challenges, transitions, and stressors including divorce, post-divorce conflict, stepfamily & blended family problems, school problems, adoption, illness, work stress, abuse, marital conflict and personal loss.
-Helen sees clients on Monday, Tuesday, Wednesday and Saturday from 8:00 am until 6:00 pm.
+Helen sees clients on Tuesday, Wednesday and Thursday 8:00AM – 6:00PM (starting 9/1/18).

 Roger Hatt, MS, LMFT

 Roger is a licensed marriage and family therapist who takes a respectful, solution focused approach with children, adults and families.
 He has 30 years of experience with a variety of problems including parenting and discipline challenges, separations and blended family concerns, anxiety, depression, and relationship conflicts.
 Assessment for Attention Deficit Hyperactivity Disorder is one of the services he provides.